Death and state funeral of George VI: Death

-The House of Commons met at 11:58 am to express its grief before adjourning to await the decision of the Accession Council as to the next monarch.
+The House of Commons met at 11:58 am to express its grief before adjourning to await the confirmation by the Accession Council of the new monarch.
 The council met at 5:00 pm in the Entrée Room of St James's Palace and confirmed Elizabeth II as George VI's successor.
 An official proclamation of the accession was made by the Garter King of Arms on the Proclamation Gallery on the palace's eastern front, preceded by trumpet blasts from musicians from the Life Guards, the event being filmed by four television cameras.
 From then High Sheriffs repeated the proclamation at town and city halls across the country.
 Some 5,000 attended the proclamation in Manchester, 10,000 in Birmingham and 15,000 in Edinburgh.

 A period of national mourning followed George VI's death.
-Rugby and hockey games were postponed, though football matches continued with the singing of the national anthem and the hymn "Abide With Me" before each game.
+Rugby and hockey games were postponed, though football matches continued with the singing of the national anthem and the hymn "Abide with Me" before each game.
 Memorial services were held in churches of all denominations across the country and around the world, even in communist states.
-There was some opposition to the mourning, social researchers from Mass-Observation recorded one 60-year-old woman who asked: "Don't they think of old folk, sick people, invalids?
+There was some opposition to the mourning; social researchers from Mass-Observation recorded one 60-year-old woman who asked: "Don't they think of old folk, sick people, invalids?
 It's been terrible for them, all this gloom".
 On another occasion the organisation recorded that a fight broke out in a Notting Hill bar after one man said of the King, "He's only shit and soil now like anyone else".
+Other countries declaring a period of national mourning included Australia, Canada, New Zealand and India.